Small cell lung cancer extensive stage

 Patients with small cell lung cancer (SCLC) will either be diagnosed in the limited or extensive stage of the disease.
 In the extensive stage, cancer has spread to tissue outside of the originally affected lung.
 Extensive stage small cell lung cancer can mean that the opposite lung now has the disease, or the cancer has spread further into distant organs, such as the liver or brain.

-There are numerous treatment options available for patients with advanced-stage disease at Cancer Treatment Centers of America (CTCA).
 We also provide therapies to ease the symptoms that can be associated with SCLC, while improving your quality of life.